How to Cancel Your Car Insurance (2024)

 You need to provide a written cancellation notice when ending your policy prior to its term limit.
 Your policy documents should provide directions for how to submit a written notice of cancellation by mail.

-If you’d rather submit this information digitally, speak with an agent of the insurance company and ask them to explain all your options for formally submitting a written notice of cancellation.
+If you’d rather submit this information digitally, speak with an insurance agent and ask them to explain all your options for formally submitting a written notice of cancellation.

 5. Confirm cancellation

-At the end of the process, don’t assume your old insurer cancelled your policy if you haven’t confirmed the cancellation with the auto insurance company or your independent agent.
+At the end of the process, don’t assume your old insurer canceled your policy if you haven’t confirmed the cancellation with the auto insurance company or your independent agent.

 A few circumstances can delay your policy termination.
 You may face delays if you haven’t completed all required forms or if you owe money for prior unpaid premiums or cancellation fees.
 Ask the insurer to provide you with written proof of cancellation to officially confirm.